-The viewer sees Chuck Norris padding by a live trap with a skeleton inside (Masters’s team placed the trap and the skeleton there), then a close-up of Chuck’s left front paw and its missing toes.
-Then, a few shots later, as the ominous music comes to a conspicuous stop, the cat steps into another trap, this one disarmed and placed there by the crew.
+The viewer sees Chuck Norris padding by a live trap with a skeleton inside (Masters’s team placed the trap and the skeleton there), followed by a close-up of its left front paw with toes missing.
+Then, a few shots later, as the ominous music comes to a conspicuous stop, the cat steps into another trap, this one disarmed and also placed there by the crew.
 “There are thousands across Texas that are armed right now,” McConaughey says.
-It’s stirring stuff, though Masters’s critics call it propaganda.
+It’s stirring stuff.

-While Masters was editing the film, he joined Texans for Mountain Lions, a coalition of scientists, wildlife enthusiasts, landowners, and others founded in 2021 to push for protections for Puma concolor.
-He soon became the face of the group.
-His documentaries had often blurred the line between filmmaking and advocacy, but now he was stepping firmly into the role of activist.
-“This is an iconic species, and we have no management plan for it,” said Masters.
-“Their long-term survival isn’t guaranteed in this state, especially in South Texas.
+While Masters was editing the film, he joined Texans for Mountain Lions, a coalition of scientists, wildlife enthusiasts, landowners, and others that was founded in 2021 to push for protections for Puma concolor.
+He soon became the face of the group—not without controversy.
+Masters’s documentaries had often blurred the line between filmmaking and advocacy, but now he was stepping firmly into the role of activist.
+“This is an iconic species, and we have no management plan for it,” Masters said.
+“Their long-term survival isn’t guaranteed in this state.
 And I just find it incredibly irresponsible to do nothing.”

-Studying mountain lions in Texas is difficult.
-The vast majority of land in puma country is privately owned, making access to the felid’s vast ranges difficult.
+Studying mountain lions in Texas is tough.
+As in the rest of the state, the majority of land in puma country—South and West Texas—is privately owned, making access to the felid’s extensive ranges difficult.
 Still, research suggests that the animals may be in trouble, particularly in South Texas.
-Every study has indicated that humans are the primary cause of death.
-One eye-opening revelation from a study begun in the nineties: out of sixteen lions outfitted with radio collars in Big Bend Ranch State Park, all were killed by humans on surrounding ranchland.
-One was shot, and the other fifteen died in traps after they left the park.
+Every study on the species has indicated that humans are responsible for most cougar deaths.
+One eye-opening revelation from a study begun in the nineties: out of 16 lions outfitted with radio collars in Big Bend Ranch State Park, all were killed by humans on surrounding ranchland.
+One was shot, and the other 15 died in traps after they left the park.
 A forthcoming study, conducted in the Davis Mountains from 2011 to 2018, tracked 21 lions and found an annual survival rate of just 55 percent.
-Though genetic diversity is healthy in West Texas, it has declined in South Texas, where researchers believe land fragmentation and habitat loss may be putting the species at risk of extinction.
+Though the species’ genetic diversity is healthy in West Texas, it has declined in South Texas, where researchers believe trapping and habitat loss may be putting it at risk of extinction.

-In June, the coalition asked Texas Parks and Wildlife to rule on its petition, a set of six proposed regulations—half of which focus on research and planning.
-Good data are lacking for Texas mountain lions; the state, for example, has no reliable way to track how many animals are killed each year, making it difficult to estimate population sizes.
-One of the coalition’s regulations was to require mandatory reporting of any lion killed in the state.
-Three other recommendations were modest protections for the animals: mandatory trap checks every 36 hours, a ban on “canned” hunts, and a bag limit of five lions in South Texas, where some research indicates the species is genetically isolated and declining in number.
-Texans for Mountain Lions, he believes, has taken pains to stress that it’s not an anti-hunting organization.
-And Masters has tried to leverage his bona fides as an avid outdoorsman who used to guide hunts in South Texas to smooth the way in the hunting and ranching communities.
+In June 2022 the coalition asked the Texas Parks and Wildlife Department to rule on its petition, a set of six proposed actions, half of which focus on research and planning.
+Good data are lacking for Texas mountain lions; the state, for example, has no reliable way to track how many of the animals are killed each year, making it hard to estimate population sizes.
+One of the proposed regulations was to require mandatory reporting of any lion killed in the state.
+Three other recommendations were modest protections for the animals: mandatory trap checks every 36 hours, a ban on “canned” hunts (in which animals are kept in a confined area, making for easier hunting), and a limit for each hunter of killing five mountain lions in South Texas.
+Texans for Mountain Lions, Masters believes, has taken pains to stress that it’s not an antihunting organization.
+And he has tried to leverage his bona fides as an avid outdoorsman who used to guide hunts in South Texas to smooth the way in the hunting and ranching communities.
 But the landing has been rough.

 But the other side—a mix of hunters, landowners, and trappers—had their own story: they love the big cats as much, if not more, than the Texans for Mountain Lions crowd.
 They just believe the status quo preserves the proper balance between predators and prey, humans and lions.

-“The mountain lion is my favorite animal; I have no desire to destroy it or see it vanish from the Texas landscape,” said Clay Richardson, a sixth-generation hunter who ranches near Ozona.
+“The mountain lion is personally my favorite animal; I have no desire to destroy it or see it vanish from the Texas landscape,” said Clay Richardson, a sixth-generation rancher who hunts near Ozona, in West Texas.
 “However, hunting lions . . . is an important part of our ranching operation.”
-Every year, the cats kill 5 percent of his herd of four thousand goats and sheep.
+Every year the cats kill about 5 percent of his herd of four thousand goats and sheep, Richardson said.
 And after 28 years of hunting with hounds, Richardson is sure that the cougar population in his part of the state is growing, not shrinking.

 Some also see hidden agendas.
 Cable Smith, who hosts a podcast called The Lone Star Outdoors Show, warned the commissioners that the petition smacked of animal rights activism.
-“Texas doesn’t manage its wildlife on the emotional whims of a small faction that seems to want to yell the loudest,” he said.
-“It makes me proud to live and hunt and trap in a state that doesn’t have a history of pandering to anti-hunting or animal rights activism.”
+“Texas doesn’t manage its wildlife based on the emotional whims of a small faction that seems to want to yell the loudest,” he said.
+“It makes me proud to live, hunt, and trap in a state that doesn’t have a history of pandering to antihunting or animal rights activism.”

-Online, the rhetoric was even more heated.
-On his podcast and his Instagram, where he has 144,000 followers, Smith regularly fusillades Texans for Mountain Lions and Masters in particular, warning that the coalition represents a “cockroach infestation in the Lone Star State” and accusing Masters of making propaganda.
-On August 8, Masters posted a letter on Instagram from his wife to sponsors of Smith’s show, accusing Smith, whose name was redacted, of “spread[ing] false and defamatory accusations on social media” about her husband and stating that Smith’s followers had threatened her and her young children with violence to the point that the couple had met with the FBI.
-In response, Smith recorded a short Instagram video in which he said any claims that he had incited violence were “utterly and unequivocally false,” though he instructed his fans in a separate post to “refrain from making threatening comments or messages on my behalf.”
-(Smith didn’t respond to messages from Texas Monthly.)
+Online the rhetoric was even more heated.
+On his podcast and through his Instagram account, where he has 143,000 followers, Smith regularly blasts Texans for Mountain Lions and Masters in particular, warning that the coalition represents a “cockroach infestation in wildlife management in the Lone Star State” and accusing Masters of creating propaganda.
+This past August, Masters posted a letter on Instagram from his wife to sponsors of Smith’s show, accusing Smith, whose name was redacted, of “spread[ing] false and defamatory accusations on social media” about her husband and stating that Smith’s followers had threatened her and her young children with violence to the point that the couple had met with the FBI.
+In response Smith recorded a short video in which he said any claims that he had incited violence were “utterly and unequivocally false,” and he instructed his fans in a separate post to “refrain from making threatening comments or messages on my behalf.”

 The animosity runs deeper than a single feud.
-Bill Applegate, a Marfa-based trapper who is one of the most experienced mountain lion trappers in the state, told me that regulating the cats would constitute “another step toward socialism.”
-Texans for Mountain Lions, he said, isn’t motivated by a love for the animal, but rather by greed and a thirst for power.
-Researchers want more state funding to study the cats and are thus putting out biased science to foster the sense of a crisis.
-Animal rights groups are following a familiar script of playing on public affection for wild animals.
+Bill Applegate, who’s based in Marfa and is one of the most experienced professional mountain lion trappers in the state, told me that regulating the killing of the cats would constitute “another step toward socialism.”
+Texans for Mountain Lions, he said, is motivated not by a love for the animal but rather by greed and a thirst for power.
+Researchers want more funding to study the cats and are thus putting out biased science to foster the sense of a crisis, he says, and animal rights groups are following a familiar script of playing on public affection for wild animals.
 “The public believes what they’re told,” he said.
 “They trust these people, and these people are gaslighting them.
-The facts are that we’re catching more lions now than we ever did.”
+The facts are that I’m catching more lions now than I ever did.”

-But if Applegate is right—that mountain lion populations in Texas are healthy, ever replenished by groups in New Mexico and Mexico—why not support research and data collection to prove it as a fact?
-Applegate says he supports the state directly conducting research, but he is wary of relying on research conducted by private biologists.
+But if Applegate is right—that mountain lion populations in Texas are healthy, ever replenished by new arrivals from New Mexico and Mexico—why not support research and data collection to prove it as a fact?
+Applegate said he supports the state directly conducting research, but he is wary of relying on research gathered by private biologists.
 As with the broader culture wars in America, there is an unspoken assumption that one side can only win if the other side is losing.
-Applegate and other trappers sense that they are losing.
+Trappers sense that they could be losing an important management tool.
 Their line of work and way of life is in jeopardy—even in West Texas.
 For example, some among the new generation of ranch owners want to preserve mountain lions, not kill them.
 They value the predator more than its prey.

-Applegate has trapped a lot of lions over his thirty-year career—he won’t say how many because he believes any harvest count would be criticized—but he too professes a love for the species.
-If the lion population was in jeopardy, he would stop trapping, he said.
+Applegate has trapped a lot of lions over his thirty-year career—he won’t say how many because he believes any harvest count would be criticized—but he, too, professes a love for the species.
+If the lion population were in jeopardy, he would stop trapping, he said.
 “Ever since I caught my first one, I’ve been hooked.
 I’ve been wanting to learn more,” he said.
-“And I guess there’s two ways to study them: Get grant money and put collars on them and sit behind a computer screen and figure out where they go.
-Or you can get your feet on the ground and follow their tracks . . . and see how they might veer off the trail and what they might have looked at along the way.
+“And I guess there’s two ways to study them: get grant money and put collars on them and sit behind a computer screen and figure out where they go.
+Or you can get your feet on the ground and follow their tracks and see how they might veer off the trail and what they might have looked at along the way.
 What kind of vegetation did they go through and what kind of terrain?
 It’s stuff that computers won’t tell you.”

-There was a time in Texas when many landowners dreamed of killing off all the mountain lions, just as white Texans had done with the bison and the wolves.
+Despite the acrimony, common ground exists.
+There was a time in Texas when many landowners dreamed of killing off all the mountain lions, as white Texans had done with the bison and the wolves.
 Few argue for extirpation anymore.
-Instead, they debate whether the mountain lion needs saving at all—and who gets to speak for a species that is so indifferent to humans that it learns nothing from being hunted and trapped without limit.
-For most Texans, who live in cities and rarely spend much time in cougar country, the animal will remain a thing of the imagination.
-But there’s power in that, too, says Masters.
+Instead they debate whether the mountain lion is imperiled at all—and who gets to speak for a species that is so indifferent to humans that it seems to learn nothing from being hunted and trapped without limit.
+The proliferation of game cameras and home-security devices means lion sightings are increasingly common in parts of the U.S. But for most Texans, who live in cities and rarely spend much time in cougar country, the animal will remain a thing of the imagination.
+There’s power in that too, Masters said.

-“Just knowing that there’s this 120-pound animal out there fighting for survival, trying to jump on the back of something else and crush its windpipe with its teeth in order to get a meal,” he says, “it just might provide some satisfaction that this world isn’t entirely digital and pavement and concrete and that there’s wildness that exists.
-And I think if we lose that, we’re going to lose a part of what is the Texas identity, which is this idea of open landscapes, of opportunity and of wildness.
+“Just knowing that there’s this one-hundred-twenty-pound animal out there fighting for survival, trying to jump on the back of something else and crush its windpipe with its teeth in order to get a meal,” he said, “it just might provide some satisfaction that this world isn’t entirely digital and pavement and concrete, and that there’s wildness that exists.
+And I think if we lose that, we’re going to lose a part of what is the Texas identity, which is this idea of open landscapes, of opportunity, and of wildness.
 And that would be a tragic loss.”